 On the nature front the Sand Martins, Swifts and Swallows are all over the skies, Ospreys are being seen, Ducks have broods of young, Sand Pipers are on the river banks and Kingfishers dart past.
 Many wild flowers are in bloom but a good few are now past their best for another year, it is truly magical to be salmon fishing in Perthshire on the banks of the silvery Tay.

-May saw improvements with more salmon landed in milder weather and river conditions have improved as the weeks have gone on favouring those who braved the elements in some cases.
-It is early yet but considering the conditions the results so far have been disappointing as we saw out March but we are seeing an improvement with more consistent catches over the last couple of months and settling river levels after rain last week should hopefully continue to improve catches over the next few weeks.
+June was steady with more salmon landed in milder weather and river conditions have improved as the weeks have gone on favouring those who braved the elements in some cases.
+Settling river levels after rain recently should hopefully continue to improve catches over the next few weeks with a summer run now well in progress.
 The lack of rain had dropped the river to summer levels however salmon are still running due to the Tay's sheer size as you fish another river within it.
-Rain was forecast at long last which has helped to spice things up.
-It was a better week with around 120 fish landed and the biggest one recorded was 21 pounds from Murthly.
+Recent rain has helped to spice things up.
+It was a consistent week with around 130 fish landed and the biggest one recorded was 20 pounds from Benchil on the fly.
+Spring is now certainly over for 2017 with hopefully a healthy summer run continuing to build in the coming weeks.
 Some of the fish that have been caught are memorable as typical Tay specimens due to their size and depth.
 Hopefully there will be a lot more of them to come as the run develops further.

 If you have any stories or pictures you would like to be included in the report please send to email@example.com

-The middle river is fairing much better with rising river temperatures over recent weeks and more water should certainly help.
-Kercock had a better week with 5 as did Delvine Burnbane with 4.
-Jim Redmond, James
+The middle river is disappointing with rising river temperatures over recent weeks and more water not producing good sport however there have been exceptions.
+Kercock had 4 with a grilse for James Redmond and

-The upper river is seeing steady sport with fish recently caught however there was only odd fish reported from Edradynate, Findynate and Farleyer last week.
+The upper river was seeing steady sport with fish recently however nothing was reported last week.

-The Isla are seeing salmon run up the river and progressing to the Ericht however nothing was reported.
+The Isla are seeing salmon run up the river and progressing to the Ericht however again no fish are being reported.